tzubertowski/FrogUI/QUICKSTART.md

 ### 2. The core is automatically installed to:
 - `sdcard/cores/frogos/core_87000000`

-### 3. Launch FrogOS
+### 3. Launch FrogUI

-To launch FrogOS, you need a stub file.
+To launch FrogUI, you need a stub file.
 The multicore system recognizes files in the format:
 ```
 [corename];[filename].extension
 ```